 The Social Security Administration (SSA) is a federal agency directly responsible for administering Social Security.
 Although many people have heard of Social Security, fewer people fully understand it.
 Social Security is a social program offering different types of assistance.

 Supplemental Security Income (SSI) is one type of social assistance.

 SSI aims to assist individuals and families burdened by medical and fiscal disadvantages.
 The program also provides much-needed cash for qualified recipients.
 These monetary resources help provide for basic necessities, such as clothing, shelter and food.

-Although many people will Apply For Supplemental Security Income, many applicants are denied.
+Although many people may Apply For Supplemental Security Income, the majority of applicants are denied.
 The application for SSI can be complex.
 It can be confusing.
 In many cases, applicants make mistakes that lead to rejection.

 Claimants for Supplemental Security Income (SSI) need to be careful.
 Benefits will not be paid for a period prior to the effective application date.